The Embed page in the Platform section of the Admin menu lets you configure settings for embedded Looker content.

-Embedded Domain Whitelist
+Embedded Domain Allowlist

 In that case, add the domain where the iframe is being used to this field, then click Update.